 2. Leadpages– For Collecting Potentials Leads.

 As the name suggests, lead pages help you to capture the email addresses of your potential prospects through well-designed pop-ups and alert bars.
-You don’t need to know about coding before design these as Leadpages has to prebuild templates on their platform to help you save a lot of your time.
+You don’t need to know about coding before designing these as Leadpages has to prebuild templates on their platform to help you save a lot of your time.

 But it is a little bit costly.
 If you are a starter and have no idea/money to invest more on your website, you may consider Mailchimp or Substack.
 They are FREE for starters but with limited features and customize options.